-This is the first article in a multi-part series about sourcing components for a 2000 unit build.
+This is the final article in a multi-part series about sourcing components for a 2000 unit build.
 These posts are meant for new hardware teams going through the process for the first time.

 - Part 1: Sourcing COTS parts